haidang9b/detect-text/README.md

-# detect text with Pytesseract
+# Detect text with Pytesseract

 ## Method 1